kilpkonn/msc-thesis/template.typ

 #import "typst-codelst.typ": sourcecode
+#import "@preview/drafting:0.2.0": * // For notes in margins

 // The project function defines how your document looks.
 // It takes your content and some metadata and formats it.
 // Go ahead and customize it to your liking!